ethanbaker/cpick/README.md

 In your home directory, you can create a `.cpick` directory that can contain the `colors.json` file (file would have the path `~/.cpick/colors.json`).
 This has the lowest priority.

-The `colors.json` has a very strict format.
+The `colors.json` file has a very strict format.

 ~~~json
 {